 Welcome to Part 4 of the Wings Sew-Along.
 It's now time to work on the magical wing appliqué - have you decided on your accent fabric(s) yet?
 I ended up changing my mind several times, but am happy with my choice in the end!

-Adding the appliqué to the wings is quite transformative.
-It completely changes the look of the wings - adding all those interesting, beautiful details inspired by moths, butterflies, and insects in nature.
-But adding the appliqué to the wings also helps to add necessary structure.
+Completing the appliqués on the Wings is quite transformative.
+It completely changes the look of the wings - adding all those interesting, beautiful details inspired by nature or fairy tales.
+But their functions is more than just cosmetic - adding the appliqué is also key to adding some of the necessary structure.

 Goals for Part 4:

 - Trace appliqué pieces on to interfacing

 - Cut appliqué pieces

 Before we begin the process of creating our wing appliqué pieces, I'd just like to show you and before-and-after of the difference that the appliqué makes to the structure of the wings.
 On the left, before the appliqué, the wing still has some flop to it.
 On the right, the appliqué has added a lot of extra rigidity to the wing:

 Remember that every line of stitching added to the wings contributes to the structure and stability.
 During testing, we found that machine-stitching provides much better structure than hand-stitching.
 While we love the look of hand-stitching, it is best reserved for decorative purposes on the wings.